-The Second Day of July 1776, will be the most memorable Epocha, in the History of America.
+“The Second Day of July 1776, will be the most memorable Epocha, in the History of America.
 I am apt to believe that it will be celebrated, by succeeding Generations, as the great anniversary Festival.
 It ought to be commemorated, as the Day of Deliverance by solemn Acts of Devotion to God Almighty.
-It ought to be solemnized with Pomp and Parade, with Shews, Games, Sports, Guns, Bells, Bonfires and Illuminations from one End of this Continent to the other from this Time forward forever more.
-You will think me transported with Enthusiasm but I am not.
-I am well aware of the Toil and Blood and Treasure, that it will cost Us to maintain this Declaration, and support and defend these States.
-Yet through all the Gloom I can see the Rays of ravishing Light and Glory.
-I can see that the End is more than worth all the Means.
-And that Posterity will tryumph in that Days Transaction, even altho We should rue it, which I trust in God We shall not.
+It ought to be solemnized with Pomp and Parade, with Shews, Games, Sports, Guns, Bells, Bonfires and Illuminations from one End of this Continent to the other from this Time forward forever more.”

-The evening was closed with the ringing of bells, and at night there was a grand exhibition of fireworks, which began and concluded with thirteen rockets on the commons, and the city was beautifully illuminated.
+“The evening was closed with the ringing of bells, and at night there was a grand exhibition of fireworks, which began and concluded with thirteen rockets on the commons, and the city was beautifully illuminated.
 Every thing was conducted with the greatest order and decorum, and the face of joy and gladness was universal.
-Thus may the 4th of July, that glorious and ever memorable day, be celebrated through America, by the sons of freedom, from age to age till time shall be no more.
-Amen, and amen (Virginia Gazette, 18 July 1777).
+Thus may the 4th of July, that glorious and ever memorable day, be celebrated through America, by the sons of freedom, from age to age till time shall be no more.”

-The War of 1812 brought more fireworks tradition to Independence Day celebrations.
-Francis Scott Key wrote a poem entitled “Defence of Fort McHenry” while watching the battle rage in 1814.
-It was later set to the tune of a drinking song, retitled “The Star-Stangled Banner,” and became the United States' national anthem.
-The line "the rocket’s red glare, the bombs bursting in air” reinforce the use of fireworks in patriotic displays.
-Another song, The 1812 Overture has been co-opted to use in public fireworks displays, although the tune was written by Tchaikovsky about Napoleon’s unsuccessful invasion of Russia.
+The War of 1812 brought more fireworks traditions to Independence Day celebrations.
+Francis Scott Key wrote a poem entitled “Defence of Fort McHenry” while watching a battle rage in 1814.
+It was later set to the tune of a drinking song, retitled “The Star-Spangled Banner,” and became the U.S. national anthem.
+The lines “the rocket’s red glare, the bombs bursting in air” reinforce the use of fireworks in patriotic displays.
+Another composition, “The 1812 Overture,” has been co-opted to use in public fireworks displays, although the tune was written by Tchaikovsky about Napoleon’s unsuccessful invasion of Russia.